SPRING 2019 Litter Planned

 If you, like me, love your breed and want it to be around for centuries to come and be healthier with each passing decade and look the way the developers of the breed intended, and therefore respect the history of the breed, then you will want to support a breeder with those same goals.
 Many breeders do not do what is best for the breed either out of ignorance or because doing what is right eliminates their ability to make a profit.
 They make excuses as to why they don't do what is best.
 An ethical breeder makes sacrifices both in monetary profit and time to ensure they put the interest of the breed and each individual puppy before their own interest.

 A good, ethical breeder gets third-party non-stakeholder expert opinions on their breeding dogs, both the female and male that they intend to potentially breed.
-What many people do not know is that in order to get someone who is trained in structural health and quality and the fundamental characteristics of the breed and who also is truly non-biased (meaning they are not an owner or friend of the owner of the dog, or someone being paid directly by you like a hired dog professional), the dog must be entered into dog shows to be professionally evaluated.
-The only purpose of a dog show to have a trained professional evaluate your dog for worthiness of visible inheritable traits, which for Weimaraners is primarily structural heath, that has profound effects on the long term health of the dogs especially on arthritis and other structural related problems.
-Dog shows are not a beauty contest!
-They are “breed stock certification.”
+What many people do not know is that in order to get someone who is trained in structural health and quality and the fundamental characteristics of the breed and who also is truly non-biased, the dog is typically entered into dog shows to be professionally evaluated.
+The only intended purpose of a dog show is to have a trained professional evaluate your dog for worthiness of visible inheritable traits, which for Weimaraners is primarily structural heath, that has profound effects on the long term health of the dogs especially on arthritis and other structural related problems.
+Dog shows are not a beauty contest, they are “breed stock certification.”
 All efforts are made so that potential judge’s biases are not in effect.
 Farm animal people show their animals for the exact same purpose.
-So, within the ethical framework of dog breeding, a person should not breed a dog without proving in front of trained professionals that their dog is of good enough quality to be breed, and therefore be of benefit to the long term quality of the breed, and this proof comes when the dog has obtained the title of “Champion.”
+So, within the ethical framework of dog breeding, a person should not breed a dog without proving in front of trained professionals that their dog is of good enough quality to be bred, and therefore be of benefit to the long term quality of the breed.
+Typically, this proof comes when the dog has obtained the title of “Champion.”
 But, due to logistical reasons, some ethical dog breeders may instead hire professional evaluators such as Pat Hastings (dogfolk.com) to give expert feedback on the quality and direction of the breeding program and structural health.

 And lastly and most importantly, good breeders also take back any and all puppies they produce if things do not work out in the home so none of them ever end up in shelters or in rescue!
 In fact, ethical breeders will require a buyer to sign a contract that mandates the return of the puppy to them in a case of owner surrender to protect the puppy against an unfortunate outcome.
 The ethical breeder will then take responsibility to find that relinquished dog a new good home and address whatever problems, if there are any, in the dog may have caused that dog to be surrender back to the breeder.